techfort/PowerArray/README.md

 ## Contribution

 Pull requests are more than welcome, just make sure to add a test in tests/test.js (and that it passes it obviously).

+## Caveats

+Thanks to [David Souther](https://github.com/DavidSouther) for documenting these:

+1. No this context in fn calls, handle your own binding.
+2. No determination if i is a member of PowerArray (eg for sparse arrays, [2, 4, , 6])
+3. No exception is thrown when the callback isn't callable.

+There may be more, please feel free to flag those or include them yourself through a pull request.